Hiimus/arca_bookstore/README.md

 - If the user tries to access a page that doesn't exist, a custom 404 page will appear with a link back to home.

-- If the site experience a 500 error, a custom 500 error page will appear, with a link back to home.
+- If the site experiences a 500 error, a custom 500 error page will appear, with a link back to home.